puzzle/jenkins-techlab/labs/08_tools.md

 Tools step example (not yet working)
 ------------------------------------

+?CustomTools currently has no maintainer.
+So this is not expected to work anytime soon?

 As soon as the problem with the Custom Tool installation is fixed, this code will work.
 ```groovy
 pipeline {